 - Zerodha happens to be the first broker to offer retail investors with Bracket Orders with an option of Trailing Stop Loss.
 This feature is offered on Equity and F&O trades.

 - Zerodha also offers its users Collateral Margin (money against shares) for trading.
-There are over 1000 approved stocks (and ETFs) which can be used as such collateral.
+There are over 1000 approved stocks (and ETFs) that can be used as such collateral.

 - Zerodha has offline physical branches too.
 It has over 200 of them all over India.